Tineco A10 Review

 The Tineco A10 may not be as refined as the Dyson V8 or even the V6, but for what you’ll be getting, it’s good value for money.

-One issue would be the lack of a quick-release lock with the suction-only tools that take some points away regarding usability.
+One issue would be the lack of a quick-release lock with the suction-only tools, which takes some points away regarding usability.

 You can purchase A11 attachments for the A10 as there will be no issues with compatibility if this is a big concern.